 People are always surprised at how much we get to see and do on our trips.
-They wonder how we can afford to do all of it!
+They wonder how we can afford to do all of it on such a small budget!
 As many of you know, just the cost of traveling to and from your destination can be the most expensive part of the trip.
 And it’s amazing how your expenses can add up once you factor in all the things you want to see and do while you are visiting.
 But that’s the good stuff…the whole point of going!
 You don’t want to skimp on your experience, but you also don’t want to empty your bank account!

 So in this Budget Travel Tips post, we are going to share with you some ways that you can maximize your experience and get more for your vacation budget!